Woman on her smartphone

 End of an era for John Lewis pledge

-Department store retailer John Lewis has announced that this summer will mark the end of the “Never Knowingly Undersold” price pledge it has sustained since 1925.
+According to Reuters, department store retailer John Lewis has announced that this summer will mark the end of the “Never Knowingly Undersold” price pledge it has sustained since 1925.
 The 96-year-old price promise means the employee-owned John Lewis matches prices on like-for-like branded products with national retailers that sell both online and in shops.
 However, the store said that it no longer fits in with how customers shop as more purchases are made online – as the pledge is not applicable to online-only retailers.
 Instead, John Lewis plans to increase spending to 500 million pounds this year to keep their prices competitive.

 Social shopping AR tech powers up